Search

 Safe Daily Calcium Intake

 Individuals at risk of deficiency may require approximately 1000 mg of calcium daily.
-However, intake should be monitored and adjusted based on medical evaluation.
+However, intake should be:

-Excess intake, particularly through supplements, should be avoided.
+Excess intake, especially through supplements, should be avoided.

 Natural Sources of Calcium

-Dietary sources are safer and more effective than supplements.
-They provide calcium in forms that are easier to absorb.
+Dietary sources are safer and more effective than supplements, as they are easier for the body to absorb.

 • Whole grains and plant-based foods

-A balanced diet supports calcium absorption and reduces dependency on supplements.
+A balanced diet improves calcium absorption and reduces dependence on supplements.

 Conclusion